Khanz9664/Breast-Cancer-Prediction/README.md

 ---

 ### Key Details:
+The dataset used in this app is sourced from Kaggle and includes 30 features extracted from breast cancer tumor samples.
+It contains information on both malignant and benign cases.
 - **Number of Samples**: 569
 - **Number of Features**: 30 (e.g., radius, texture, smoothness, compactness)
 - **Target Variable**: Diagnosis (Malignant or Benign)